It’s been a tough year for San Francisco’s super-fanboys. And fangirls.

 One can't help but feel a bit sorry for the adorable otters that emblazon Frameline37's promo materials: They've been upstaged.
 The beloved fest, which opened last night, can only have one mascot--James Brougton, a figure so large and jubilant that he manages to eclipse all of the festival's many, many characters.

-Get a sneak peek of seven indie gems screening in San Francisco over the weekend and into the week.
+Get a sneak peek of seven indie screenings and events in San Francisco over the weekend and into the week.

 Essential SF knowledge in your inbox